 It's a randomised placebo-controlled study of moderate dose prednisolone for six months in patients with early diffuse cutaneous systemic sclerosis (dcSSc) i.e. within three years of the onset of skin thickening.
 72 patients will be recruited from across the UK.

 Identifying and recruiting eligible patients is the major challenge of PRedSS, due to the rarity of early diffuse disease.
 Co-primary end-points will be the Health Assessment Questionnaire-Disability Index and the modified Rodnan Skin Score.
 Patients will be assessed five times: screening, baseline, six weeks, three and six months, with a code-break on exit from the study at six months.

 What type of patients is the study recruiting?

-Adult patients (18 year and over) presenting with dcSSc with skin involvement of less than 3 years, extending to proximal limb and/or trunk.
-We currently have 11 open recruiting centres across the UK and expect to have another 5 centres and several supporting Participant Identification Centres (PICs) open by the end of 2019.
+Adult patients (18 years and over) presenting with dcSSc with skin involvement of less than three years, extending to proximal limb and/or trunk.
+We currently have 11 open recruiting centres across the UK and expect to have another five centres and several supporting Participant Identification Centres (PICs) open by the end of 2019.

 Why is it so important?

 Diffuse cutaneous systemic sclerosis is a devastating illness with a very major impact on quality of life as well as on survival.
 Clinicians caring for patients with early dcSSc have tended (understandably) to focus on the internal organ involvement of early dcSSc (because this can be life-threatening) and to pay less attention to the aspects of disease which have the major impact upon patients’ day-to-day lives.